primaryobjects/quantum/readme.md

 ## What is it?

-Quantum computing is a fundamentally new form of computing technology based upon quantum physics and its inherent properties of superposition and entanglement.
+Quantum computing is a technology based upon quantum physics and its inherent properties of superposition and entanglement.
 It brings a new paradigm to programming, where algorithms can be created that can process exponentially more data than classical computers that rely on transistor-based technology.

 This project contains a set of basic example programs to learn about programming a quantum computer.